ssvlabs/ssv/docs/specs/NETWORKING.md

 Connection scores are based on the following properties:

 - Shared subnets / committees (`25`)
-- Static nodes such as `exporter` (`10000`)

 ### User Agent

 Libp2p provides user agent mechanism with the [identify](https://github.com/libp2p/specs/tree/master/identify) protocol, which is used to exchange basic information with other peers in the network.

-User Agent contains the node version and type, and in addition the operator id which might be reduced in future versions. \
+User Agent contains the node version and type, and in addition the operator id. \
-See detailed format in [forks > user agent](#fork-v0)
+See detailed format in [forks > user agent](#fork-v0).

+Note that user agent might be reduced in future versions, but a short and simple user agent will be kept for libp2p interoperability.

 ### Discovery

 [discv5](https://github.com/ethereum/devp2p/blob/master/discv5/discv5.md) is a system for finding other participants in a peer-to-peer network, it is used in `SSV.network` to complement discovery.

-DiscV5 works on top of UDP, it uses a DHT to store node records (`ENR`) of discovered peers. \
+DiscV5 works on top of UDP, it uses a DHT to store node records (`ENR`) of discovered peers.
-The discovery process walks randomaly on the nodes in the table that are not connected, filters them by `ENR` entries in order to connect with the most relevant nodes.
+It allows walking randomly on the nodes in the table, and act according to application needs.

+In SSV, new nodes are filtered by score, that is calculated from past behavior and properties (`ENR` entries).
+If the score is above threshold, the node tries to connect and handshake with the new node.

-As discv5 is standalone (i.e. not depends on libp2p), the communication is encrypted and authenticated using session keys, established in ana separate [handshake process](https://github.com/ethereum/devp2p/blob/master/discv5/discv5-theory.md#sessions).
+As discv5 is standalone (i.e. not depends on libp2p), the communication is encrypted and authenticated using session keys, established in a separate [handshake process](https://github.com/ethereum/devp2p/blob/master/discv5/discv5-theory.md#sessions).

 **Bootnode**